 Omnichannel eCommerce explained in 5 minutes

-In recent years, omnichannel has become a buzzword in marketing and commerce overall, a trend that many want to follow but only a few know how to do right.
-We'll get through the basics and move to tips on how to implement an omnichannel strategy into your business.
+In recent years, omnichannel has become a buzzword in marketing and commerce, a trend many want to follow, but only a few know how to do right.

 What is omnichannel eCommerce?

-Omnichannel eCommerce is an approach to online sales that assumes delivering a seamless shopping experience across multiple online channels such as websites, mobile apps, wearables, AR, VR, chatbots, and so on.
+Omnichannel eCommerce is an approach to delivering a seamless shopping experience across many online and offline channels such as websites, mobile apps, AR, VR, chatbots, brick-and-mortar stores, and so on.

 Omnichannel vs multichannel: what is the difference?